 When the noodles are cooked, reserve 1/2 cup of cooking water (use a mug to dip some water from the pot) then drain.

-Add the noodles and half the reserved cooking water and the cream cheese to the vegetables.
+Add the noodles and half the reserved cooking water and the sour cream to the vegetables.
 Turn heat to low and stir until water is absorbed and cheese is melted.
 Add more water if you need to get the cheese moving.

 Turn off heat.
 Stir in spinach and Cheddar.